Stephen Lawrence Case: No Charges for Original Detectives

-Stephen Lawrence, an 18-year-old Black teenager, was murdered by a racist gang on Well Hall Road in April 1993 while running to catch a bus with his friend, Duwayne Brooks.
-Only two of his killers, Gary Dobson and David Norris, have been brought to justice.
+Stephen Lawrence, an 18-year-old Black teenager, was brutally murdered by a racist gang in Eltham in April 1993.
+The attack happened as he was running to catch a bus with his friend Duwayne Brooks.
+Only two of the killers, Gary Dobson and David Norris, have been convicted.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.